 Year 1: The first year curriculum is designed to provide foundational knowledge in quantitative methods and exposure to topics outside of the quantitative area.
-Students typically take several quantitative courses (e.g., Univariate Analysis), and usually take one or two courses in Psychology outside of the quantitative program.
+Students typically take several quantitative courses (e.g., ANOVA, Regression), and usually take one or two courses in Psychology outside of the quantitative program.
 In addition, students may begin their research or applied practicum, where focus is on the development or application of advanced methods for the analysis of psychological science data.
 With the help of their advisor, students should also have identified a topic for their Masters thesis at the end of the first year.

 Year 2: Second-year students continue to complete required coursework, typically involving one or two courses in quantitative methods.
 These courses build upon their foundational knowledge and develop special methodological interests.
 Course requirements and the Masters thesis on a topic related to quantitative methods in psychology should be completed at the end of the second year.
 Upon completion of the MA degree, students may advance into the PhD program after obtaining approval from the faculty of the quantitative methods area.

 Years 1-2: The first two years of the PhD course of study are designed to provide students with advanced knowledge in quantitative methods, some exposure to a chosen substantive area in psychology, and knowledge in the foundations of psychology.
 Students typically complete the majority of their quantitative methods coursework, complete a course in psychology out of the quantitative methods area of their interest, and complete a required course on the history and foundations of contemporary psychology.
-Students also typically complete one of two research or applied practica within the first two years of study by serving as consultants with the Statistical Consulting Service.
+Students also typically complete one of two research or applied practica within the first two years of study, for example, by serving as consultants with the Statistical Consulting Service.
 Following the first year of study, students should start planning their ABC topic with a goal of completing the ABC paper by their second or third year in the PhD program.
 Additionally, students are expected to be involved in research both on their own and in collaboration with their supervisors.